OpenCouncilData/ocd-standards/README.md

 src='http://stevage1.cartodb.com/viz/ac41a874-7b34-11e4-ac15-0e4fddd5de28/embed_map'
 allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen>
 </iframe>

+### Who

+This is an open collaboration between councils, Open Knowledge Australia, and other interested participants.
+[Steve Bennett](http://stevebennett.me) (Open Knowledge) and Will McIntosh (City of Greater Geelong) are currently leading the effort.

 ### Background
 This project arose during the course of Steve Bennett's stint as [data guru in residence](http://melbdataguru.tumblr.com).
 A [basic presentation on these standards](http://tinyurl.com/opendatamav) was given at the MAV (Municipal Association of Victoria) technical forum, December 2014.
 Will McIntosh from City of Greater Geelong is now chairing the fortnightly Skype calls.